The Seniors' Advisory Council

 Working groups: Our topics

-The members of the Seniors' Advisory Council regularly discuss topics that are important for senior citizens in Bocholt in working groups.
+The members of the Senior Citizens' Advisory Council regularly discuss topics that are important for senior citizens in Bocholt in working groups.
 Here you will find an overview of the working groups in which we are active:

 2024: 30 years of the Bocholt Seniors' Advisory Council: Presentation for the anniversary event